-In addition, LIC Singapore has internal Product Development process comprising Appointed Actuary, CMO, CIO, COO and CFO to determine the design and pricing of products.
-The product development and pricing process in itself constitutes an important aspect of the risk assessment and management process.
-The Appointed Actuary reviews and certifies all new product submissions to the MAS in accordance to MAS Notice 302 and actuarial guidance notes issued by Singapore Actuarial Society.
+In addition, LIC Singapore has internal Product Development process comprising Appointed Actuary, CFO and BDM to determine the design and pricing of products.
+The product development and pricing process constitutes an important aspect of the risk assessment and management process.
+The Appointed Actuary reviews and certifies all new product submissions to the MAS in accordance with MAS Notice 302 and actuarial guidance notes issued by Singapore Actuarial Society.
 The ultimate responsibility to approve the final design and pricing of products prior to launch rests with the Chief Executive Officer and the Board of LIC Singapore.

 LIC Singapore's reinsurance management policy is to place reinsurance with counterparties that have a good credit rating and concentration of risk is avoided by following policy guidelines in respect of counterparties' limits that are set each year.
-LIC Singapore has entered into one life reinsurance arrangement commencing from 1 July 2013 in relation to its Non-participating business.
+LIC Singapore has entered into life reinsurance arrangement commencing from 1 July 2013 in relation to its non-participating business.